 Robotic milling involves adding the flexibility to replace a traditional CNC machine

 Robot Milling can process a variety of different materials from alloys to plastics and from foams to timber.
-A robot is capable of milling any object of any size or shape by just adjusting the robot programming and end-of-arm-tooling.
+As a result, a robot is capable of milling any object of any size or shape by just adjusting the robot programming and end-of-arm-tooling.

-milling automation is a fairly new application for robots and not widely used.
-Programming is still a big challenge because the robot’s programming software does not support automatically programming of multiple tasks and spline-geometry.
+Milling automation is a fairly new application for robots and is not widely used.
+However, programming is still a big challenge because the robot’s programming software does not support automatically the programming of multiple tasks and spline-geometry.

-With using CAM or robot simulation software, we have the advantage that we can use the CAM-strategy of contour milling, the end mill can follow the splines according to the surface normal.
+By using CAM or robot simulation software, we have the advantage that we can use the CAM strategy of contour milling, the end mill can follow the splines according to the surface normal.

 - Increase Flexibility – Robotic milling greatly increases the flexibility of milling.

 - Lower Cost – Robot milling can be cheaper than CNC.

 - Through the flexibility in a workspace, the robot supports undercuts and can work from all directions.

 - A further advantage is the (non-cubic) workspace.
 In contrary to portal milling machines, a robot does not operate within a fixed frame.

 - Calibration and self-reference of the robot: the robot can reference its own position to the model.